jsampaioTech/JavaSolutions/README.md

+- BUILD

+DEPENDENCIES:
+Spock framework and Groovy to the unit tests

+To get all dependencies run these commands in the terminal:

+$gradle cleanEclipse eclipse
+$gradle build

+To run all the unit tests with the spock framework, just need run:

+$gradle test

 - The main method is in the MainController class

 - Running the java application, a simple text scanner is launched in the terminal.